The International Task Force on Strategic Drug Policy (ITFSDP)

 The ITFSDP convenes meetings with members from Drug Free America Foundation, the International Scientific and Medical Forum on Drug Abuse and the Institute on Global Drug Policy and Drug Prevention Network of the Americas to train global leaders on drug policy issues.
 The training reinforces effective demand reduction principles and programs and enables the attendees to mobilize their communities to push back against substance abuse and efforts to legalize drugs in their communities.
 The training brings together key decision makers who advise governments, intellectuals, researchers, doctors and other community leaders.

 The meetings also provide training to the attendees to develop and enhance an international drug demand reduction task force that is skilled in writing papers and articles, and conducting lectures and other public appearances to push back against drug legalization and promote sound drug policies.
+Sometimes questions are raised about generics of viagra.
 Task force members are able to educate the public about the societal, economical and environmental impacts of permissive drug policies.
 The meetings enable attendees to development an international communication system and that allows for a rapid response mechanism to create and disseminate responses to refute false claims and misinformation advanced by drug legalization advocates in print media around the world.

 The ITFSDP has partnered with local organizations to host trainings in the following countries: Argentina, Barbados, Belgium, Bolivia, Brazil, Canada, Chile, Columbia, Costa Rica, Ecuador, England, Guatemala, Honduras, Italy, Jamaica, Mexico, Panama, Peru, Trinidad, United States of America, Uruguay and Venezuela.
 ITFSDP has also supported conferences in Austria, Russia and Sweden.

 As a result of ITFSDP meetings, attendees have accomplished the following: